gpoblon/rust-doc/rust.md

 ```

 ## Traits: defining shared behavior (10.2)
-A *trait* tells the compiler about a type's fonctionality.
-Resembles to *interfaces*
+A *trait* tells the compiler about a type's fonctionalities.
+Resemble to *interfaces*
+Traits save runtime performance and crashes as the compiler checks that every (generic) type implements needed methods
 ##### Trait definition
 ```
 pub trait Summary {
     fn summarize(&self) -> String; // note the semicolon != brackets
 }
 ```
-Now, any type that has the `Summary` trait must have the `summarize` method with the same signature
+Now, any type that implements the `Summary` trait must have a `summarize` method with the same signature
-Needs to be `pub` so that another crate can implement it
+A trait needs to be `pub` so that another crate can implement it
-It is implemented as:
+Implement it by adding `TraitName for` between `impl` and `StructName`, then define methods as usual:
 ```
 pub struct NewsArticle {
     pub headline: String,